mebarkiabdellah02/Ardogame/README.md

 ### 🎮 How It Works

-Hand movement is detected by the HC-SR04 ultrasonic sensor.
+Hand movement is detected by the HC-SR04 ultrasonic sensor\or using the potentiometer , turning it will make it move.

-Arduino Uno reads the distance and sends the value over USB serial to the Android phone.
+Arduino Uno reads the distance\the value and sends it over USB serial to the Android phone

 The Android app reads the serial data and moves the paddle on screen in real time.